Joanne McNally

-Joanne McNally (born 7 May 1983) is an Irish stand-up comedian, writer and actress.
-She is a native of Killiney, County Dublin.
-McNally was the co-host of Republic of Telly for RTÉ and has also appeared on The Late Late Show, The Afternoon Show, Ireland AM, Two Tube and The Commute for RTÉ.
-She has a weekly agony aunt section on RTÉ 2fm Chris and Ciara show, where she is called 'Dr. Joanne', and her own 'Mack the week' segment on the Eoghan McDermott show on RTÉ 2fm.
-Joanne co-hosts a podcast called "My Therapist Ghosted Me" with friend Vogue Williams.
+Joanne McNally (born 7 May 1983) is an Irish stand-up comedian, writer, and actress.
+McNally was the co-host of Republic of Telly for RTÉ and has also appeared on The Late Late Show, The Afternoon Show, Ireland AM, Two Tube, and The Commute for RTÉ.
+As well as segments on RTÉ 2fm, McNally co-hosts a podcast called My Therapist Ghosted Me with Vogue Williams.